denyspoltorak/publications/tools/Publishing_from_GoogleDoc.md

     - Apply the changes.
 - Right-click on your book. `Convert books -> Convert individually`.
     - Choose ODT as input and EPUB as output format.
+    - Fonts tab of the `Look and Feel` dialog:
+        - Check `Embed all fonts`
+        - Check `Subset all embedded fonts`
-    - There is some magic under `Structure detection` dialog:
+    - There is some magic under the `Structure detection` dialog:
         - `Detect chapters` works with `//*[name()='h1' or name()='h2' or name()='h3' or name()='h4']` - This probably is related to the table of contents.
 Calibre's table of contents is limited to 3 levels, however.
         - `Insert page breaks before` should detect every kind of section if we want every section to appear on a new page: `//*[name()='h1' or name()='h2' or name()='h3' or name()='h4']`.
     - The `Table of Contents` dialog also needs your attention:
         - Change the `Number of links to add` to a big number like 500.
+        - The levels are required for a multi-level (hierarchical) table of contents:
         - Set `Level 1 TOC` to `//*[name()='h1']`
         - Set `Level 2 TOC` to `//*[name()='h2']`
         - Set `Level 3 TOC` to `//*[name()='h3']`
         - Check `Manually fine-tune the ToC after conversion`.
     - Click OK and wait for a couple of minutes.
     - Enjoy the preview of your table of contents.
 You can edit it manually or delete and regenerate it with the buttons on the right side of the dialog.
+        - Alternatively, you can delete the generated table of contents by pressing `Ctrl+A` and `del` and create a new full-depth table of contents by using the `Create table of contents from all headers` button.
+This allows for making a 4-level table of contents and also adds introductory sections.
     - If you work on the table of contents for a couple of minutes, there will appear a pop-up warning about a ToC creation timeout.
 It is safe to ignore.
 - Right-Click on your book.
 Choose `Open containing folder`.
 Enjoy the EPUB you've created!